Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Introduction

-\begin{itemize} \item We provide a comprehensive comparison of inference-time scaling methods across reasoning and non-reasoning models, establishing Pareto frontiers for efficiency-performance trade-offs. \item We demonstrate that the simple majority-voting method consistently outperforms other more complex ones, challenging the notion that advanced inference-time techniques are necessary to improve model's reasoning behaviors. \item We reveal that non-reasoning models remain fundamentally limited in reasoning tasks regardless of inference-time compute budget, highlighting the intrinsic value of models specifically designed for reasoning. \item We analyze the correlation between response linguistic features (response length, linguistic markers) and task performances, providing practical guidance for improving existing inference-time methods without increasing computational costs.
+\begin{itemize} \item We compare inference-time scaling methods across reasoning and non-reasoning models, establishing efficiency–performance trade-off curves.
+We find that complex inference-time strategies yield diminishing returns, with simple majority voting consistently outperforming more elaborate methods. \item We provide empirical evidence that inference-time compute is not a universal substitute for specialized training.
+We show that non-reasoning models are fundamentally limited by a "reasoning floor," where even an order of magnitude more compute cannot match the performance of reasoning-optimized weights. \item We analyze the correlation between response linguistic features (response length, linguistic markers) and task performances, providing practical guidance for improving existing inference-time methods without increasing computational costs.

 \end{itemize}